Compulsory voting: Current and past use by countries

 As of December 2021, 21 countries were recorded as having compulsory voting.
-Of these, only 10 countries (additionally one Swiss canton and one Indian state) enforce it.
-As of January 2020, of the 36 member states of the Organisation for Economic Co-operation and Development, only Australia and Luxembourg had forms of compulsory voting which were enforced in practice.
-Voting in Belgium, Greece, Mexico and Turkey is compulsory, but is not enforced.
+Of these, only 10 countries (additionally one Swiss canton) enforce it.
+As of January 2020, of the 36 member states of the Organisation for Economic Co-operation and Development (OECD), only Australia had forms of compulsory voting which were enforced in practice.
+Voting in Belgium, Greece, Luxembourg, Mexico and Turkey is compulsory de jure but not enforced.

 Repealed

 Countries where voting is no longer compulsory: